raiakash1204/Voyager/README.md

     d. announcements page
     e.
 FAQs page

-3. After the startup user logs in. we will have startup dashboard, where we will have the following page \n a.Details page\n b.finances page\n c.status page\n
+3. After the startup user logs in. we will have startup dashboard, where we will have the following page. a.Details page </br>
+    b.finances page </br>
+    c.status page</br>
-    d. govt. schemes page\n
+    d. govt. schemes page</br>
-    e. personalised help portal (not mandatory, can link to a mailing client and do it via emails)
+    e. personalised help portal (not mandatory, can link to a mailing client and do it via emails)</br>

 4. for the administrator dashboard, we will have the following pages
     a.
 Administrator details page